 The big upgrade for the 2018-2019 Jaybird X4 is advanced water resistance.
 An IPX7 certification means these are among the most sweat and weather-proof earphones in existence.

-They are made for sport fans, and are perfect for runners.
-Thanks to good sound and OK comfort, just about anyone should be happy with a pair of Jaybird X4 earphones.
+They are made for sport fans, and are perfect running headphones.
+Thanks to good sound and OK comfort, just about anyone should be happy with a pair of Jaybird X4 earphones, which is why they're one of our top picks for the best wireless earbuds.
 There’s plenty of competition, though, including the cheaper OnePlus Bullets Wireless and the more precise-sounding V-Moda Forza Metallo Wireless.